Fit Person Interview Walkthrough: What Actually Happens on the Day of Your Ofsted Visit

 A working framework Launch44 uses to organise preparation for the Ofsted fit person interview, anchored in Schedule 2 of the Children's Homes (England) Regulations 2015 and the Guide to the Children's Homes Regulations.
 The five themes are: Motivation (why are you doing this and is it sustainable?), Knowledge (do you understand the regulations, Quality Standards, and your specific home?), Integrity (is your declared history accurate and have you been candid about gaps?), Judgment (can you reason your way through a novel scenario and weigh proportionality?), and Resilience (can you absorb pressure, handle setbacks, and continue to lead?).
 Ofsted itself does not publish these as a numbered framework — the underlying criteria are scattered across Schedule 2, Regulations 26 and 33, and the Guide — but every fit person interview can be mapped onto these five themes, and preparing against them is faster than preparing against the raw regulatory text.

-What the fit person interview actually is — and what it is not
+What is the fit person interview — and what is it not?

 The Ofsted fit person interview is a structured assessment of fitness under Schedule 2 of the Children's Homes (England) Regulations 2015, Regulation 26 (responsible individual) and Regulation 33 (registered manager) — it is neither a job interview nor a knowledge recall test, but a regulatory judgment assessment where polished answers without substance work against the candidate.